AbhijitL2020/100-days-of-code/log.md

 I had fun writing my first program hello.go, and try out some tweaks based on the info there.

 However my struggles with git/github continue.
 This thing is hard to learn!

+### Day 2: Sep 10, 2020

+**Today's Progress**: Writing m first few programs in Go, esp to try out slice, and then the firs exercise

+**Thoughts**: It was interesting to try out the concepts read yesterday, and combine them with the new stuff from today.
+THen I put it into a scrap program.
+Ensureed that I got run time errors, and also completions.
+The topics are going deeper.
+Coming from a lengthy C heritage, I fee at times, that the Golang has been made to overcome the shortcomings.
+However, at times it sounds too clever?!
+Today, I had a little trouble to find free time to do the daily hour!
+Just a taste of things to come, I guess?!